 Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty;

-Include in the curriculum activities and opportunities for PSHE / Citizenship / Relationships Education, Relationships and Sex Education and Health Education which equip children with the skills they need to stay safe from abuse (including online and other contexts children are in), and to know to whom they can turn for help; [please also set out any alternative reporting methods for children who may find it difficult to approach an adult in school]
+Include in the curriculum activities and opportunities for PSHE / Citizenship / Relationships Education, Relationships and Sex Education and Health Education which equip children with the skills they need to stay safe from abuse (including online and other contexts children are in), and to know to whom they can turn for help.
+Each class also has a worry box so children can post messages/concerns without having to speak to an adult.

 Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies;

-Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) etc.
+Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) etc (see Keeping children safe in education part 3).

-2.4 Safeguarding in the Curriculum (please amend this section to reflect your school)
+2.4 Safeguarding in the Curriculum

 Children are taught about safeguarding in school.
 The following areas are among those addressed in PSHE and Relationships Education, Relationships and Sex Education and Health Education and in the wider curriculum:-